cloudogu/usermgt/docs/gui/usermanagement_en.md

 As an administrator, the **User Management** gives you the ability to **create, edit, or delete groups, as well as manage the members of groups**.

-Groups can be used to manage different permission configurations for different user groups.
+Groups can be used to manage different permission configurations for different permission configuration.
 More information about this can be found in the section [Permission concept in the Cloudogu EcoSystem](#permission-concept-in-the-cloudogu-ecosystem).

 ### System groups